There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 The entitlement to import removal goods exempt from tax and duty lapses one year after moving.

-Dogs and cats can only be imported to the Faroe Islands if the owner is living in or moving his or her domicile to the Faroe Islands.
+Dogs and cats can only be imported to the Faroe Islands if the owner is living in or moving to the Faroe Islands.
 Pets are not permitted for stays shorter than 3 months or to transit through the Faroe Islands to another country.

 As a general rule it is prohibited to import exotic and dangerous animals to the Faroe Islands.
 Fighting dogs and other dogs with aggressive behavior are not permitted.